aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-image-jpeg-bmp-png-emf-tiff-svg-format/footnotes-and-endnote-features-supported-on-image-export/_index.md

 ﻿---
-title: Footnotes and Endnote Features Supported on Image Export – Aspose.Words for .NET
+title: Footnotes and Endnote Features Supported on Image Export
+second_title: Aspose.Words for .NET
 articleTitle: Footnotes and Endnote Features Supported on Image Export
 linktitle: Footnotes and Endnote Features Supported on Image Export
 description: "Export images (JPEG, PNG, SVG, etc.) using footnote and endnote saving features in C#."